waymondrang/CSE15L/src/week_two.md

 RSA is a type of key system that is widely used, and we can specify which type of key system we want by using the `-t` option.
 Because the command defaults to RSA, running `ssh-keygen -t rsa` would be no different than the original command.

-Save the key in the default location and leave the passphrase empty.
+Save the key to the default location and leave the passphrase empty.
 Your output should look similar to this screenshot.

 ![ls -a Command](https://i.imgur.com/fA5C2FB.png)

 After this, use `scp` to teleport the `id_rsa.pub` file from your local computer to the `~/.ssh/authorized_keys` location of the remote SSH server.
 Use the output from `ssh-keygen` to locate the public key file's location.
-The scp command would follow this template
+The scp command should follow this template

 ```
 scp /PATH/TO/PUBLIC/KEY/id_rsa.pub USERNAME@ieng6.ucsd.edu:~/.ssh/authorized_keys